trideep-git/docker_client/README.md

-# test
+# Docker Client
-This is a test repo.
+This is sample project using python docker client.